Skip to main content

 Here’s all the code needed for using Codex as-a-backup with your RAG system.

-from cleanlab_codex import Validator
+from cleanlab_codex import Project

 # Your existing RAG code: